Workout guide

 Rowing for strength workout preview showing Week 1 Day 1 Max Power intervals and intensity graph

 Endurance rowing develops a base; power rowing develops punch.
 This schedule alternates brief, high-rate efforts with longer rest so each rep stays sharp.
-Over four weeks the targets climb from the mid-20s toward 30 SPM — enough load to feel stronger without living on the erg.
+Over four weeks the targets climb from the mid-20s toward 30 SPM — enough load to feel stronger without living on the rowing machine.

-What strength work on the erg actually changes
+What strength work on the rowing machine actually changes

 • Harder drives, same session length: short bursts at higher SPM teach your legs and back to produce force quickly.